partitiongg/markets-contracts/README.md

 It is possible to add tokens to a pool directly, without invoking `activate`.
 Only a single pool can exist for a given token set, and this pool can also have any amount of its tokens withdrawn at any time by its NFT owner.

-All the ETH that has accumulated to a given pool through puchases of its token can transferred at any time to the NFT owner by calling `flush(uint256 tokenId)`.
+All the ETH that has accumulated to a given pool through puchases of its token can be transferred at any time to the NFT owner by calling `flush(uint256 tokenId)`.